martindevans/SupersonicSound/README.md

 ## Contributions

+ - Martin Evans - Project Owner
-Hakan Lindestaf, FMOD upgrades, examples and other improvements
+ - Hakan Lindestaf - FMOD upgrades, examples and other improvements

 Contributions are welcome!
 Please open up an issue before you write any code though, just in case I'm already working on something similar.